Skip to main content

 What happens if you miss a dose of Xeljanz?

 If you forget to take a dose of Xeljanz, take it as soon as you remember.
-But if it’s close to your next dose, skip the missed one.
+But if it’s close to being time for your next dose, skip the missed one.
 Then, resume your regularly scheduled doses.
 Don’t take a double dose or an extra dose to make up for a missed dose.
 This can raise your risk for side effects.

 What should you do if you take too much Xeljanz?